Photo: Simon Paulin/imagebank.sweden.se

-#1 Get a residency permit, or renew it, at the Migration Agency
+#1 Get a residence permit, or renew it, at the Migration Agency

 This is almost always step one for expats in Sweden.
 Sweden’s Migration Agency is called Migrationsverket, and it handles issues relating to immigration, asylum, visas, permits, and citizenship.

 Maybe you already secured the necessary residence permit required to legally reside and work in Sweden before arriving – through a job, family, or for study purposes.
 But all residence permits have expiration dates, so you may want to locate your nearest Migration Agency field or head office in case you need to renew permits or have other visa related issues.

 #2 Register with the Tax Agency and obtain a personal identification number